-Standard poker hand rankings are used to assess who has the best hand in a game of poker in all poker games.
+Standard poker hand rankings in poker rules are used to assess who has the best hand in a game of poker in all poker games.

 Some poker game variations will use the traditional hand rating in unorthodox ways, such as making the best hand the one with the lowest value (low-ball poker).

 The highest conceivable hand is a five of a kind (which is only attainable when employing wild cards).
-If there are five of a type in more than one hand, the highest card wins (Five Aces beats five kings, then five queens, and so on).
+If there are five of a type in poker rules in more than one hand, the highest card wins (Five Aces beats five kings, then five queens, and so on).

 The best natural hand is a straight flush.
 A straight flush is a five-card sequence (5-6-7-8-9) in which all of the cards are of the same suit.
 An ace can be high (A-K-Q-J-T) or low (A-K-Q-J-T) like in a conventional straight (5-4-3-2-1).
 A straight, on the other hand, cannot be 'wraparound.'
 (For example, K-A-2-3-4 is not straight.)
 The highest natural hand is a Royal Flush, which is an Ace high straight flush.